Shair13/CharityApp/readme.md

 ![Foundations](images/fundations.png)

-At the end of the home page, you can find a form to contact us.
+At the end of the home page, you can find a form to contact feed.
 Feel free to ask any questions if you are not sure about creating an account.

 ![Contact Form](images/form_contact.png)